dyhes/zulip/docs/documentation/helpcenter.md

 ## Writing style

-Below are some general style and writing conventions that should be used as guidance when documenting Zulip's features.
+Below are some general style and writing conventions that should be used as guidance when documenting Aloha's features.

 ### User interface

-When you refer to the features in the Zulip UI, you should **bold** the feature's name followed by the feature itself (e.g. **Settings** page, **Change password** button, **Email** field).
+When you refer to the features in the Aloha UI, you should **bold** the feature's name followed by the feature itself (e.g. **Settings** page, **Change password** button, **Email** field).
 No quotation marks should be used.